 This UI kit shows examples of key design elements of the website that can later to be used if changes or additions are made to the site.

 With the layout of the wireframes, and design elements in the UI Kit, the screen designs come to life.

 Using Invision, I conducted one on one user testing to find any friction points with the Mirror website to fine tune adjustments.

-In my testing I found that users were executing task flows without error, but was encouraged to add additional pages and functionality to the checkout process in order to improve the experience with the site, decreasing the necessity to scroll, and provide additional confirmation in purchasing.
+In my testing I found that users were executing task flows without error, but was encouraged to add additional pages and functionality to the checkout process in order to increase trust in the site, decrease the necessity to scroll, and provide additional confirmation in purchasing.